|

 events.

-as well as educational signage and program development.
+site access enhancements, as well as educational signage and program development.

-We visited the site on various occasions, during which we mapped topography, measured slopes
+We visited the site on various occasions, during which we mapped topography,

-improvements.
+important public access improvements.
 All of this information is integrated into a “50-year vision of LHHV Forest.

 Loss of Native Biodiversity